-Working Papers Mismatch Cycles (with Ana Figueiredo&Robert Ulbricht) During recessions, highly mismatched jobs are destroyed but also created.
-An equilibrium model of the labor market with directed search, multidimensional sorting, learning about skills, and aggregate shocks accounts for the cyclical dynamics of skill mismatch.
-Paper (NEW!)
+Working Papers Mismatch Cycles (with Ana Figueiredo&Robert Ulbricht) R&R at Journal of Political Economy During recessions, highly mismatched jobs are destroyed but also created.
+An equilibrium model of the labor market with directed search, multidimensional sorting, learning about skills, and aggregate shocks accounts for the cyclical dynamics of skill mismatch and occupational switching.
+Paper

-Quit Turbulence and Unemployment (with Lars Ljungqvist & Thomas Sargent) R&R Economic Journal Paper When workers are exposed to the risk of skill obsolescence after a layoff or a voluntary quit, generous unemployment benefits create more and longer unemployment. *Previously circulated as Turbulence and Unemployment in Matching Models
+Returns to Labor Mobility: Layoff Costs and Quit Turbulence (w/ Lars Ljungqvist & Thomas Sargent) R&R at Economic Journal CEPR Working Paper When workers are exposed to the risk of skill obsolescence after a layoff or a voluntary quit, generous unemployment benefits create more and longer unemployment. *Previously circulated as Turbulence and Unemployment in Matching Models

 Work in Progress

-Policy Uncertainty and Sovereign Bond Markets (with Felix Matthys) Government bond yields are affected differentially by global and country-specific policy uncertainty factors.
-Draft coming soon!
+Self-Insurance in Turbulent Labor Markets (with Ana Figueiredo, Cristiano Mantovani, and Alireza Sepahsalari) The risk of human capital obsolescence decreases reemployment wages and increases savings and unemployment duration.
+Sleeping (for now) Policy Uncertainty and Sovereign Bond Markets (with Felix Matthys) Government bond yields are affected differentially by global and country-specific policy uncertainty factors.